Shivam327/Shivam327/README.md

 ----

 <p align="center">An avid and passionate full stack web developer specializing in the <b>MERN stack</b>.
 I love to build and design websites which the end user would enjoy using while keeping the website performant and the code clean.
-Up for freelance web development work and collaborating on exciting projects.</p>
+Up for Web Development work and collaborating on exciting projects.</p>

 ## ⚡ Stuff I Know